pojntfx/htorrent/README.md

 # hTorrent

 HTTP to BitTorrent gateway with seeking support.
+Access torrents just like you would access any file served over a webserver!

 ## Overview

-construction This project is a work-in-progress!
-Instructions will be added as soon as it is usable. construction
+🚧 This project is a work-in-progress!
+Instructions will be added as soon as it is usable. 🚧

 ## License